Fhiroj93/HrScreeningSystem/README.md

 **A white-label SaaS dashboard for recruiters to screen, score, and track candidates end-to-end — CV scoring, AI chat screening, and hiring pipeline, all in one place.**

-> 🎨 Frontend is complete and fully interactive on demo data.
-Backend (Supabase auth, database, real-time) is scaffolded for the next phase — see [Roadmap](#-roadmap).

 ---

 ## 📖 Overview